hapax/hapax.github.io/assets/maximal.md

 We know that Mesopotamian surveyors really did discover Pythagoras' theorem.
-We will now depart from the historical record in order to make some points
+At this point, we will depart from the historical record and speculate about what other discoveries the surveyors *might* have made.

 #### A single side trip

-Imagine that our two surveyors are now commissioned to plan roads between two Mesopotamian cities, Assur ($A$) and Babylon ($B$).
+Imagine that our two surveyors are commissioned to plan roads between two Mesopotamian cities, Assur ($A$) and Babylon ($B$).
 The first surveyor thinks a straight line between $A$ and $B$ is shortest, but the second argues that a side trip to Charax Sidae ($C$)